-Building footprint shall mean the building area occupied by a single tenant and associated tenant spaces having common access within the confines of the primary use.
-The building footprint does not include outdoor activity areas, basements, or floor areas above the first floor level.
+Building footprint shall mean the horizontal building area measured from the outside of all exterior walls and supporting columns. occupied by a single tenant and associated tenant spaces having common access within the confines of the primary use.
+The building footprint does not include outdoor activity areas, landscaping, basements, or floor areas above the first floor level.